acmurdockUMASS/426-project-grant-search/results/sprint-3-load-test.md

 ##### Request Rate: http_reqs: 1398 requests at 30.793197/s
 ##### Error Rate: http_req_failed: 0.00%

-<&emsp> According to our docs/SLO.md our targets for the grant-search service were as followed,
-latency for p(95) at 500 milliseconds or less and for reliability 99.5% of request must succeed, For both of these metrics we did pass both of them p(95) = 458.71 and a 0.00% error rate.
+  According to our docs/SLO.md our targets for the grant-search service were as followed, latency for p(95) at 500 milliseconds or less and for reliability 99.5% of request must succeed, For both of these metrics we did pass both of them p(95) = 458.71 and a 0.00% error rate.
 The other most significant statist to make note of is the cache hit rate of 74.60%.